mahnoorft/UNOFlipGame-SYSC3110/README.md

 ## Features

 ### 1. UNO Flip Rules
-- Embrace the exciting world of UNO Flip, where cards have two faces with distinct effects (for Milestone 2 only Light is present).
+- Embrace the exciting world of UNO Flip, where cards have two faces with distinct effects.
 - Use Flip cards to change the game dynamics, keeping players on their toes.
+- Use the special WILD_DRAW_COLOR and DRAW_5 to make your opponent draw cards!
+- Use the special SKIP_EVERYONE to give yourself an extra turn.

 ### 2. Interactive Multiplayer
 - Interactive GUI with buttons.
 Challenge friends or compete with players.